gjbex/Scientific-C-plus-plus/glossary.md

 consider functions in the namespaces of the argument types when resolving function calls.

+ALU: Arithmetic Logic Unit.
+A digital circuit within the CPU that performs arithmetic and logical operations on binary data.

 AOP: Aspect-Oriented Programming.
 A programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns, such as logging or security, from the main business logic.